saucelabs/sauce-school/codelabs/Module2_SeleniumJava.md

 <img src="assets/2.05N.png" alt="Directory Structure" width="350"/>

-Copy and paste the following code into the file:
+Copy and paste the following code into the file You will have to **Add your own filepath** where you stored your chromedriver: An example of a filepath property in the beofre hook: `System.setProperty("webdriver.chrome.driver", "/Users/lindsaywalker/Documents/chromedriver");`

 ```